Levi Horn: 2014

 In 2014 Horn played four games for the New Mexico Stars of the Lone Star Football League before signing with the expansion Los Angeles Kiss of the Arena League in late April.
 The Kiss placed him on recallable reassignment on May 5.
 Later that month, he returned to the New Mexico Stars.

 Personal life

 Horn is a registered member of the Northern Cheyenne Tribe and has been active in the Native American community.
-He is a spokesman for the White House's Let's Move! campaign.
+He was a spokesman for Michelle Obama's Let's Move! campaign.